Get instant quote

 A selection of the most common cutting tools used in CNC machining (not to scale)

-To produce a wide variety of part geometries, CNC machines rely on an extensive selection of cutting tools, each tailored to specific machining operations.
+To produce a wide range of part geometries in outsourced CNC milling, shops use a variety of cutting tools tailored to specific operations.
 In CNC milling, common tools include:

-• Flat head, bull head, and ball head tool are among the most common tools used in CNC milling.
-These tools are designed to machine features like grooves, cavities, and vertical walls.
-While flat and bull nose tools are ideal for sharp or slightly rounded edges, ball nose tools are essential in 5-axis CNC machining, especially when working with freeform or contoured surfaces.
+• Flat end, bull nose, and ball nose end mills: Used to machine grooves, cavities, and vertical walls.
+Flat and bull nose tools suit sharp or slightly rounded edges, while ball nose tools are essential in 5-axis milling for freeform or contoured surfaces.

-• Slot cutters have a unique geometry where the cutting edge is wider than the tool shaft.
-This allows them to remove material from the sides of vertical walls—ideal for creating T-slots and undercuts that standard tools cannot reach.
+• Slot cutters: Feature a cutting edge wider than the tool shank to remove material from the sides of vertical walls.
+This is ideal for T-slots and undercuts that standard tools cannot reach.

-• Threading taps are used to cut internal threads in pre-drilled holes.
-Creating accurate threads requires tight synchronization between the spindle's rotation and the tool's feed rate.
-Despite advances in automation, many workshops still rely on manual tapping for high-precision threading.
+• Threading taps: Used to cut internal threads in predrilled holes.
+Accurate threads require tight synchronization between spindle rotation and tool feed.
+Many workshops still use manual tapping for high-precision threading.

-• Face milling cutters are used to machine wide, flat surfaces.
-These tools have larger diameters than standard end mills, allowing them to remove material more quickly with fewer passes—significantly reducing cycle times.
-Face milling is often used early in the machining process to square up the block or prepare a smooth surface for further work.
+• Face milling cutters: Used to machine wide, flat surfaces.
+Larger diameters than standard end mills allow faster material removal with fewer passes, which reduces cycle time.
+Face milling is often used early to square the block or prepare a smooth surface for subsequent operations.

-CNC turning tools serve functions like face cutting, threading, and grooving.
-These tools are optimized for rotational symmetry and often support high-speed material removal.
+CNC turning tools support face cutting, threading, and grooving.
+These tools are optimized for rotational symmetry and enable high-speed material removal.

 CNC machining parts with geometric complexity: what are the design restrictions?